 You can rock out all year long with Girls Rock!
 Rhode Island’s Group Lessons!
 Group Lessons are taught by our experienced instructors at our space at 769 Westminster Street in Providence.
 Classes run in the winter, spring and fall.
-We will offer group lessons for youth and adults in vocals, guitar, bass, keyboard, and drums for the Fall 2017 session.
-Classes will start the first week of October and run for 10 weeks.
-Registration for the Fall Session will open Friday August 18.
-Stay tuned!
+We are currently offering group lessons for youth and adults in vocals, guitar, bass, keyboard, and drums for the Fall 2017 session.
+Classes start the first week of October and run for 10 weeks.
+For more information and to register for fall group lessons go to the registration page here.

 Our Gear Loan program allows campers and volunteers to borrow music gear throughout the year with only a small deposit, providing music access to all.

 Our Youth Drop-In Program is an opportunity for youth ages 11-18 to meet up with other youth, play music together, try new instruments, play games, talk about issues relevant to their lives, work on homework, or create fun activities of their choosing in a supportive setting.
 No experience necessary!
 We have instruments and other music gear available during drop-in hours for participants to use.
 Youth Drop-In hours during Fall 2017 are weekly on Wednesdays starting October 4th, from 3:00-5:00pm.
 There is no fee to attend Youth Drop-In and it is staffed by volunteers who are experienced musicians that are able to provide guidance and support.

 Gender Discussion Group